rh20624/KilluaKukuroo.github.io/index.md

   <span style="color: #1e90ff;">
     I am currently looking for self-motivated PhD/MPhil/Visiting students and RAs, starting from Fall 2026 at HKUST(GZ).
 Both remote and in-person Research Interns are welcome.
     <br>
-    If you are interested, please feel free to contact me at <u>zhiqinghong@hkust-gz.edu.cn</u>  <del>zhiqing.hong@rutgers.edu</del> or <del>zhiqing@berkeley.edu</del>, with CV and a few sentences highlighting anything you believe would strengthen your application!
+    If you are interested, please feel free to contact me at <u>zhiqinghong@hkust-gz.edu.cn</u>, with CV and a few sentences highlighting anything you believe would strengthen your application!
     <br>
     Please note that while I carefully read all inquiry emails, due to the large volume, I may not be able to respond to each one individually.
 Thank you for your understanding.
   </span>